 Covenants.
 We are subject to a number of customary covenants under our New Credit Facility, including limitations on additional borrowings, acquisitions, capital expenditures, stock repurchases, lease commitments and dividend payments, and requirements to maintain certain financial ratios.
-As of December 29, 2013, we were in compliance with all debt covenants.
+As of December 28, 2014, we were in compliance with all debt covenants.

 Debt Outstanding.
-Total debt and capital lease obligations outstanding decreased \$46.3 million to \$88.7 million at December 29, 2013 from \$135.0 million at December 30, 2012, primarily due to our net repayments on the New Credit Facility.
-Our New Credit Facility matures in 2017.
+Total debt and capital lease obligations outstanding increased \$59.2 million to \$147.9 million at December 28, 2014 from \$88.7 million at December 29, 2013, primarily due to the additional borrowings in 2014 to fund our acquisitions of franchised restaurants of \$47.5 million, and together with cash flow from operations, to fund the repurchase of \$26.9 million of our common stock.

 Stock Repurchase.
-In August 2010, the Company's board of directors authorized a repurchase of up to \$50.0 million of the Company's common stock which was scheduled to expire on December 31, 2011.
-The Company's board of directors re-authorized a repurchase of up to \$50.0 million of the Company's common stock in October 2011 and again in November 2012.
-The current authorization will terminate upon completing the repurchase of \$50 million of common stock unless terminated earlier by the Company's board of directors.
+The Company's board of directors authorized a repurchase of up to \$50.0 million of the Company's common stock in October 2011 and reauthorized a repurchase of up to \$50 million in November 2012.
+The 2012 authorization became effective on January 1, 2013, and will terminate upon completing the repurchase of \$50 million of common stock unless earlier terminated by the Company's board of directors.
 Purchases may be made from time to time at the Company's discretion and the timing and amount of any share repurchases will be determined based on share price, market conditions, legal requirements and other factors.
-The repurchase program does not obligate the Company to acquire any particular amount of common stock, and it may be suspended or discontinued at any time.
+The repurchase program may be suspended or discontinued at any time.
+On February 11, 2015, the Company's board of directors re-authorized the share repurchase program.
+Refer to Note 20, Subsequent Events.

+In fiscal year 2014, we repurchased 463,780 shares with an average purchase price of \$57.97 per share for a total of \$26.9 million.
 In fiscal year 2013, we repurchased 68,816 shares with an average purchase price of \$72.71 per share for a total of \$5.0 million.
 In fiscal year 2012, we repurchased 802,722 shares with an average purchase price of \$30.28 per share for a total of \$24.3 million.
-In fiscal year 2011, we repurchased 1.2 million shares with an average purchase price of \$27.56 per share for a total of \$33.0 million.

 Contractual Obligations.
-The following table summarizes the amounts of payments due under specified contractual obligations as of December 29, 2013 (in thousands):
+The following table summarizes the amounts of payments due under specified contractual obligations as of December 28, 2014 (in thousands):